Flagsmith/flagsmith/docs/docs/clients/server-side.md

 :::

-- When the SDK is initialised, it will make an asnchronous network request to retrieve details about the Environment.
+- When the SDK is initialised, it will make an asynchronous network request to retrieve details about the Environment.
 - Every 60 seconds (by default), it will repeat this aysnchronous request to ensure that the Environment information it has is up to date.